»Free Creative Writing Workshop with Richard Bausch

 A free workshop open to non-Chapman members of the community, who will be selected via manuscript submission.

-• Forward writing samples/manuscripts to Richard Bausch at bausch@chapman.edu.
-Writing samples can be up to 10 pages.
-Double-spaced.
-Microsoft Word document.
+• Forward writing samples/manuscripts to Richard Bausch at rcbausch@gmail.com.
+Writing samples can be up to 10 pages (please, no more then 10 pages).
+Double-spaced and numbered.
+Microsoft Word document (no PDFs).
 Prose Fiction or Creative Nonfiction, and file MUST INCLUDE all of the following: the writer's name, mailing address, phone number, and email address attached.

 • Submissions need not be completed stories, but should represent what you consider to be a good sample of your best writing.